 Protective amulet depicting Skanda and the Seven Mothers.
 Silver, early 20th century, southern India.
 Photo credit: Kashgar

-While Ganesh is a well know and loved figure in Hindu mythology, his younger brother Skanda has been almost completely forgotten.
+While Ganesh is a well know and loved figure in Hindu mythology, his younger brother Skanda is almost completely forgotten.

-Like many Hindu deities Skanda has several names, including Murukan, Karttikeya, Kumara and Subrahmaya.
-Once one of the most significant deities in the Hindu pantheon of gods, he is now worshipped only in areas with Tamil influence, principally South India, Sri Lanka and Malaysia.
+Like many Hindu deities, Skanda has several names, including Murukan, Karttikeya, Kumara and Subrahmaya.
+Historically one of the most important deities in the Hindu pantheon of gods, he is now worshipped only in areas with Tamil influence, principally southern India, Sri Lanka and Malaysia.

-Skanda is traditionally venerated as the God of War and is also the patron deity of Tamil Nadu.
+Skanda was once venerated as the God of War and is the patron deity of Tamil Nadu.
 However, war-like characteristics are not his best loved features.
-Rather, he is known for his graceful and handsome form and love of virtuous deeds.
-He represents the rising sun and the new year, "never hesitates to come to the aid of a devotee when called upon in piety or distress" and is regarded as a brave and valiant warrior capable of killing evil demons to save the innocent.
+Rather (and as befitting a brother of Ganesha), he is known for his graceful and handsome form and love of virtuous deeds.
+He represents the rising sun and the new year, and "never hesitates to come to the aid of a devotee when called upon in piety or distress".
+He is considered to be a brave and valiant warrior with a penchant for killing demons to save the innocent from harm.

 According to the Mahabharata, Skanda was born under mysterious circumstances as the son of Shiva and Parvati, but was raised in infancy by the Seven Mothers, also known as the Seven Sisters or Septa Matrikas.
-In one version of the story, Indra, king of the demi-gods, heard a prophesy which stated that Skanda, on coming into his powers as an adult, would defeat Indra and alter the course of the coming war between the gods.
-To avoid this he sought to kill Skanda while he was an infant and therefore vulnerable.
-Shiva and Pavarti sought to protect their son and engaged the Seven Mothers to raise and nurture him in secrecy, far from the the reach of Indra.
-However Indra made a counter offer to the Mothers, suggesting that they arrange a mortal accident for the boy.
-Initially accepting Indra's proposal, the Mothers underwent a change of heart upon seeing the beautiful boy.
-Their maternal instincts were evoked and instead they adopted him as their beloved son, protecting him from all harm.
+In one version of the story, Indra, king of the demigods, heard a prophecy which stated that when Skanda achieved his adult powers, would go on to defeat Indra and alter the course of the coming war between the gods.
+To avoid this, Indra sought to kill Skanda while he was an infant.
+Shiva and Parvati sought to protect their son and engaged the Seven Mothers to raise and nurture him in secrecy.
+On learning of this, Indra made a counter-offer to the Mothers, suggesting to them that they arrange a fatal accident for the boy.
+Initially accepting Indra's proposal, the Mothers underwent a change of heart upon seeing the beautiful and virtuous boy.
+Their maternal instincts were evoked and instead of killing him, they adopted him as their beloved son, protecting him from harm until he grew into his powers and achieved his destiny.

 Skanda's vehicle or mount is the peacock which sometimes clutches a snake in its talons.
 He is depicted as a handsome young man and is associated with the colour red.
-However, he is most often shown standing with his seven goddess foster mothers at his side, in a stylised form that dates directly back to the seals of the ancient Indus Valley civilisation which birthed him.
-Silver and gold amulet-plaques with this image are commonly worn today in India in order to protect the wearer from harm, even though the veneration of Skanda himself has long been abandoned.
+He is frequently shown standing with his seven goddess foster mothers at his side, in a stylised form that dates directly back to the seals and symbols of the ancient Indus Valley civilisation which birthed him.
+Silver and gold amulet-plaques with this image are commonly worn today in southern India in order to protect the wearer from harm, even though the veneration of Skanda himself has long been abandoned.

 Historical depiction of Skanda